Physical Education (P.E.) Teaching Degrees in Florida

 University of Southern Florida

 Located in Tampa, USF offers both bachelor’s and master’s degrees in physical education.
 The Bachelor of Science program takes two years to complete and begins during junior year; this program leads to Florida state teacher certification.
 It’s a cohort program so students complete the same coursework throughout those two years.
 The Master of Arts in Physical Education degree is a fully online program dedicated to the lifelong learning of P.E. teachers who are focused on becoming the best educators they can be.
-Florida state resident tuition is $214 per credit hour for undergraduate coursework and $435 per credit hour for graduate classes.
+Florida state resident tuition is $6,410 per year for undergraduate students and $17,324 per year for graduate students.

 University of Tampa

 In the College of Natural and Health Sciences B.S. in physical education K-12 program, you will take a variety of P.E. and sports coaching courses alongside professional education courses.
-Full-time undergraduates who take 12 to 18 credit hours per semester can expect to pay around $27,990.
+2020-2021 tuition is $613 per credit hour.

 University of West Florida